 This RFP

 This RFP requests submissions that include a conceptual model for operational threats and risks that is intended to provide a “pivot point” across multiple existing and evolving threat and risk sharing schema and interfaces.
 This conceptual model will be informed by the existing standards and best practices such that the information that needs to be shared across communities can be federated together and presented to planners, analysis and others – thereby protecting assets in a coherent framework.
-Existing work that will inform this conceptual model include but are not limited to STIX, TAXII, NIEM, Common Weakness Enumerations, ISO 31000, NNFC and NPPD.
+Existing work that will inform this conceptual model include but are not limited to STIX, TAXII, NIEM, Common Weakness Enumerations and ISO 31000.
 References to these other specifications can be found in section 6.2.4.

 This conceptual model will then be mapped to a NIEM data model which will provide a concrete exchange format using the NIEM reference models and technical architecture.
-The NIEM representation will provide full coverage of the concepts in the conceptual model and can be used for dross-domain interoperability.
+The NIEM representation will provide full coverage of the concepts in the conceptual model and can be used for cross-domain interoperability.
 However, due to the conceptual model approach, information sharing is not limited to NIEM-only.

 By defining a comprehensive conceptual model, such a model will allow the creation of a generic mapping from the domain specific models to and from the conceptual model.
 This in turns enables the ability to create semantically consistent mappings across communities, data models and domains.